joaomanaia/newquiz/README.md

    4. Copy the file to the app folder.

 4. Click the run button.

+> **Warning**: FOSS Builds still contains proprietary code, such as Firebase, Crashlytics, and Google Play Services.
+In the future all proprietary code will be removed from the FOSS Builds.

 > **Warning**: To run the project locally you need to add firebase to the project, otherwise the you cannot build and run the project.